yule44ka/Voice-to-voice-assistant/README.md

 - Add Short-term Memory - Develop short-term memory capabilities to remember the context of ongoing sessions.

-It can be also used local models.
+It can be also used local model.

 If you don't have API key for OpenAI, you can watch my video on Google Drive or write me in [Telegram](https://t.me/yule4444ka) for testing on my laptop personally.